cintiadr/blog/content/post/build-as-code.md

 'production-like' environments.
-It's extremely common to have infrastructure changes that should only affect a couple of environments (e.g. only dev and qa can be accessed from the office), or even common resources have infrastructure (e.g. management or CI infrastructure).
+It's extremely common to have infrastructure changes that should only affect a couple of environments (e.g. only dev and qa can be accessed from the office), or even common resources have infrastructure (e.g. monitoring servers, issue tracker, servers for orchestrators).

 <br/>

 And that's why I never fully embraced the concept of a single infrastructure pipeline for all environments sharing the same template.
 I do prefer instead to have one pipeline per stack.
-The early stages of the build will always be triggered and will calculate if there are changes to be applied (and notify via comment or notification).
+The early stages of the build will always be triggered and will calculate if there are changes to be applied (and notify via comment or notification), so we always aware of changes pending to be deployed to a stack.
+A deployment is a deliberate decision, and it's only done after the person analyses the changes and approves them, per stack.

 Contrary to what some people believe, just because different stacks share the same template files they don't _need_ to be on the same deployment pipeline.
 It's something you can totally do if you want and you see any advantage, but remember that configuration will cause the stack definition to be different